-The major criticisms prior authors have received relate to the quality of visual aids.
-Improperly prepared audio-visual materials can spoil an otherwise excellent presentation.
 Conference participants regard the quality of your visuals as an indication of your level of preparation and professionalism.
 Remember that the quality of your visual aids is a reflection on you and the company/agency you represent.

 The Institute will provide the following audio-visual equipment in each session for your use:

 A Windows computer and projector will be in your session room.
 The computer will accept CD-ROM, DVD-ROM or USB drives.
 USB drives must be unencrypted and must not require software to be installed on the conference laptop.
 Conference laptops will not have internet access.
 We recommend that you copy your presentation to the computer’s desktop before your session begins.